atuikhar/ThriftShop.v2/README.md

 - [React.js](https://reactjs.org/) + hooks
 - [Material-UI](https://material-ui.com/components/paper/)

-## GIT RULES

-- Merging:

-  - Please always take a pull from main to keep the branch up-to-date with the base branch (usually main(master)).

-    ```

-    ```

-- Try to commit in reference to the module and the story.

-  - `[MODULE][CLICKUP-TICKET-ID]: Comment`
-    And then close ClickUp ticket from the portal once code is merged

-- Don't commit directly to main(master)/staging/develop branches.

-- Don't merge your branch with master/staging/develop branches You can submit a pull request and it needs to be reviewed by your supervisor / team lead

 ## CROSS BROWSER COMPATIBILITY

 Cross browser refers to the ability for the TurtlePic platform to support all the web browsers.